 Reducing the infrastructure cost

 Ventouris is a massive e-platform, used by 500 accounts managing the files of 900,000 active self-employed workers in Belgium.
 Cegeka factors in about 4,000 man-days every year to maintain the application.
 “Admittedly, the maintenance cost is significant.
 But since we don’t have to create a new architecture every few years, the cost in the end is much cheaper.
-Sharing the platform reduced the cost, which is a win for all stakeholders,” Johan explains.
+Sharing the platform reduced the cost, which is a win for all stakeholders,” Natalie explains.

 Sharing costs within an ecosystem